n26/psd2-tpp-docs/doc/dedicated-pisp.md

 > :warning: Allowed special characters in creditorName for N26 SEPA CT -  ( **:,.+?/** )
 >
-> :warning: Allowed special characters in remittanceInformationUnstructured for N26 SEPA CT -  (:,.+?/\-')
+> :warning: Allowed special characters in remittanceInformationUnstructured for N26 SEPA ICT are: -():,.+?&"'/\

 ##### Response